airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 the IRI ``http://purl.obolibrary.org/obo/NCBITaxon_9258`` in Ontobee and the IRI ``http://purl.bioontology.org/ontology/NCBITAXON/9258`` in BioPortal.
-In addition, other providers might choose to use one of these IRIs too, altough it will never resolve to their system via DNS/HTTP (e.g., OLS uses the Ontobee IRIs).
+In addition, other providers might choose to use one of these IRIs too, although it will never resolve to their system via DNS/HTTP (e.g., OLS uses the Ontobee IRIs).

-For the AIRR Community, this creates the challenge that we want to be able to have unambigous indentifiers, without requiring any specific provider.
+For the AIRR Community, this creates the challenge that we want to be able to have unambiguous identifiers, without requiring any specific provider.